How to Make Your Own Citrus Cleaner at Home

 • White distilled vinegar

-• A mason jar or glass container with a lid
+• A mason jar or glass container with a tight lid

 Prepare the Citrus Peels

-Label your spray bottle clearly and store it in a cool, dry place away from direct sunlight.
-The cleaner will stay effective for several months if kept sealed under proper conditions.
+Store your cleaner in a cool, dry place away from direct sunlight.
+It will stay fresh for several months when properly sealed.

 How to Make Your Own Citrus Cleaner

-Your homemade citrus cleaner can be used on many household surfaces—but always test it first on a small, hidden area to ensure it won’t damage delicate materials.
+This natural citrus cleaner is safe for many household surfaces.
+Always test a small hidden area first to ensure it won’t damage the material.

-Kitchen counters: Cuts through grease and leaves a fresh scent.
+• Kitchen counters: Cuts through grease and removes cooking odors.

-Floors and walls: Add a splash to mop water for a lightly scented cleaning solution.
+• Floors and walls: Add a splash to mop water for a light, refreshing scent.

-Avoid using this cleaner on marble, granite, or other natural stone surfaces, as vinegar can dull and etch these materials over time.
+Avoid using on marble, granite, or natural stone, as vinegar can dull or etch these surfaces.

 Boost the Cleaning Power

-To tackle stubborn stains, boost the formula by adding one tablespoon of baking soda to the spray mixture.
-The combination of vinegar, citrus oils, and baking soda creates a fizzy reaction that helps lift dirt and neutralize odors quickly.
+If you’re dealing with stubborn stains, add one tablespoon of baking soda to your spray mixture.
+The reaction between the baking soda, vinegar, and citrus oils helps lift dirt and neutralize odors.

-You can also add a few drops of lemon or orange essential oil for extra antibacterial benefits and a stronger scent.
+You can also add a few drops of lemon or orange essential oil to make your homemade citrus cleaner smell even fresher and boost its antibacterial properties.

 How to Make Your Own Citrus Cleaner

-Lemon-Lavender Cleaner: Add dried lavender or lavender oil for a soothing aroma.
+• Lemon-Lavender Citrus Cleaner: Add dried lavender or lavender essential oil for a calming scent.

-Orange-Clove Cleaner: Drop in three whole cloves for a warm, spicy fragrance.
+• Orange-Clove Citrus Cleaner: Drop in a few cloves for a warm, spicy aroma.

-Grapefruit-Mint Cleaner: Combine grapefruit peels with fresh mint leaves for an energizing scent.
+• Grapefruit-Mint Citrus Cleaner: Mix grapefruit peels with mint leaves for an energizing fragrance.

 Sustainability Benefits